The Economic Equation: Solving for the Unknowns

 Productivity, largely driven by artificial intelligence, may be a major offset.
 “I’m astounded when I ask CEOs about the extent to which their businesses are already using AI and the results they are achieving,” Pollak said, noting that one company’s 2,000-strong customer support staff had increased productivity by 30 percent.
 Panelists also observed that while investors are currently rewarding chip makers in the future, they will recognize the productivity benefits flowing to users of AI.

 One cautionary area that has caught Deborah Spalding’s attention is the vulnerability of mid-size banks to declining valuations in commercial real estate, chiefly office buildings, owing to remote and hybrid work arrangements.
 She said the largest U.S. banks have already made provision for bad loans and the smallest banks have relatively little exposure to this market.
 “It’s everything in the middle that concerns me,” she said.
 “There are hundreds of these regional banks that have not stepped up to the problem.
-Between the FDIC, the Fed and the Treasury we do not have the capacity to rescue all of these banks so some of them are going to fail.”
+Between the FDIC, the Fed and the Treasury we do not have the capacity to rescue all of these banks so some of them may fail.”

 On paper, the Fed’s methodical pursuit of 2 percent inflation plus 2 percent GDP adds up to a sound economy.
 After that it’s a matter of solving for the X factors.